actions/upload-artifact/README.md

 ### Overwriting an Artifact

-Although it's not possible to mutate an Artifact, can completely overwrite one.
-But do note that this will give the Artifact a new ID, the previous one will no longer exist:
+Although it's not possible to mutate an Artifact, you can completely overwrite one but do note that this will give the Artifact a new ID, the previous one will no longer exist:

 ```yaml
 jobs: